 Additionally, you’ll find several more dates listed in this Romantic Vineyard web site article:

-Plus, here’s an idea (from The Romantic Vineyard) that you can do in the home, or perhaps you want to take it out somewhere together:
+Plus, here are two more ideas (from The Romantic Vineyard) that you can do in the home, or perhaps you want to take it out somewhere together:

 Have a Coffee Date Together